The Song of Achilles by Madeline Miller | A Mythical Masterpiece

 The novel opens strongly as we follow Patroclus as a young boy and begin to understand his strained relationship with his parents, particularly the ways he is made to feel lesser because of his size and lack of athletic ability.
 When he accidentally kills another boy in self defence, he is exiled by his father and that exile is what brings him to Achilles.

 From there, the story becomes something really special.
 We follow Patroclus and Achilles through the world of Greek myth as their bond deepens into something devoted and unforgettable.
-They become inseparable, each the centre of the other’s world, and that emotional closeness makes everything that follows hit even harder.
+They become inseparable, each the centre of the other’s world, making their story really feel like you are getting stabbed in the heart!

-When the Trojan War begins, the story shifts from intimate and quietly beautiful to devastating.
+When the Trojan War begins, the story shifts from intimate and beautiful to devastating.
 The war tests their love, their loyalty and the futures they thought they might have had.
-Even knowing the broad shape of the myth, I still found myself completely absorbed.
-Madeline Miller somehow makes an ancient story feel fresh, personal and yet painfully real.
+Even though I knew about the Trojan war and Achilles before I started reading this, I still found myself completely absorbed.
+Madeline Miller somehow makes an ancient story feel so fresh!

 Verdict: